ScilifelabDataCentre/DbShare/README.md

 - Update rows in a table by uploading a CSV file.
 - Clone a table.
 - Delete a table.
-- Download a table as CSV file.
+- Download a table as a CSV file.
-- Fetch data in CSV or JSON format.
+- Fetch the table data in CSV or JSON format.
-- List the visualizations based on a table.

 ## Queries